deathcod/mycode/bash_tutorial/BASH_TUT.md

-The ** $$ ** variable is the PID (Process IDentifier) of the currently running shell.
+The**$$**variable is the PID (Process IDentifier) of the currently running shell.
 This can be useful for creating temporary files, such as /tmp/my-script.$$ which is useful if many instances of the script could be run at the same time, and they all need their own temporary files.

 The $! variable is the PID of the last run background process.
 This is useful to keep track of the process as it gets on with its job.

-Another interesting variable is ** IFS **.
-This is the Internal Field Separator.
+Another interesting variable is**IFS** This is the Internal Field Separator.
 The default value is SPACE TAB NEWLINE, but if you are changing it, it's easier to take a copy, as shown:

 ```
 #!/bin/sh